Frequent Signs Of Diabetes In Toddlers

 Diabetes is a potentially life-threatening disease that is often misunderstood.
 Many people may imagine diabetes as the result of a person eating too much sugar, but it tends to be more complex than that.
-Diabetes can develop in healthy adults or children, and it can be challenging to manage.
+Diabetes can develop in healthy adults or children, and diabetes in children can be more challenging to manage.

 Below, we’ll look at childhood diabetes, also known as juvenile diabetes, including symptoms of type 1 and type 1 diabetes and treatments for these conditions.